psolymos/the-road-to-progress/README.md

 1. Develop modular code by splitting the function into 2 pieces: (1) data processing + model training, and (2) prediction.
 2. Use `lapply`/`sapply` to run the code in a vectorized fashion.
-3. Adatp the vectorized format to show the progress and do it in parallel.
+3. Adapt the vectorized format to show the progress and do it in parallel.

 ## Additional topics

 - Promises: the [future API](https://cran.r-project.org/web/packages/future/index.html)
 - [RNGs](https://cran.r-project.org/web/views/HighPerformanceComputing.html)
 - [foreach](https://cran.r-project.org/web/packages/foreach/vignettes/foreach.html): `%do%` and `%dopar%`
-- Cloud HPC (Slurm, EC2, GCE)
 - [purr](https://jennybc.github.io/purrr-tutorial/bk01_base-functions.html)